Crafting and Sewing in Canada

 My first attempt was without interfacing (because I didn’t have any) and it was sort of like a proof of concept for me – to see if I could do it.
 The final product was very floppy, but I couldn’t get over that it looked just like a real wallet.
 I marveled at it then and I still do when I finish a wallet.
 I am all in and and there is no going back.

-Okay, well it took a while to figure out how to make it and much trial and error.
-There is so much support and inspiration online though including a dedicated FB group.
-I found thought that the learning curve to enter the world of bag-making is largely based on learning about your materials and tools.
-Be patient with yourself here because it is worth it.
-I found that one of the most useful things was to use a checklist for cutting out and assembling all the pieces.
+I also found that one of the most useful things was to use a checklist for cutting out and assembling all the pieces.
 This includes the zippers, interfacing, fabric, hardware.
 Still one the hardest part for me when starting a new NCW, is finding all the right combinations of lining, outer and inner fabrics as well as coordinating hardware and zippers.
+You can download a copy of my NCW cutlist here.
 Take a peek at my “Tuppence a Bag Gallery” for my latest NCW makes.

 So far, I have completely re-arranged my sewing space, explored the world of industrial or semi-industrial sewing machines, tried new and different presser feet, bought masses of bag hardware (OMG!), thread, creating templates, vinyl, denier fabric, rivets, table press.
 Don’t even get me started on all the interfacing.
 Talk about a rabbit hole!
 I love it. lol.